so-groenen/physsm/README.md

 experiment = builder.new_from_parameters(thermalization_steps, measure_steps, temperatures)
 experiment.write_parameter_files()
 ```
-Here the parameters of the form `parameters_LxL.txt` will be written in `ising_rust/results/ising_overview`, where the Rust programm could find them and be launched from a python notebook with
+Here the parameters of the form `parameters_LxL.txt` will be written in the `ising_rust/results/ising_overview` folder, where the Rust programm could find them.
+Then, we could launch the Rust programm the python notebook with

 ```Python
 for L in experiment.get_lengths():